Freedom Lane: Home of the Dee-Quizzy

 “Goddam glaucoma!”
 Helen yelled shaking her fist to the air.
 “Goddam hearing aid!”

 “You takin’ anything for that glaucoma?”
 Da’Quarius asked putting two fingers near his mouth and pretending to take a drag.

 “What the hell are you talking about?”
 Helen asked.

 “Weed,” Da’Quarius whispered.
 “I hear it’s good for dat.”

 “We don’t do that in this house!”
 Helen said.
-“Not since Rose gave it up back in ninety six!
-She’s a retired cop you know.”
+“Not since Rose gave it up back in ninety-six!
+She’s a retired police dispatcher you know.”

 “I’m just tellin’ ya, biddy,” Da’Quarius said.
-“I heard it good for that.”
-With that, Da’Quarius left the room, and Helen thought about what he said.
+“I heard it’s good for dat.”
+Da’Quarius left the room, and Helen thought about what he had said.

 “Two more Dee-Quizzies!”
-Paulie shouted to Tony who was furiously cooking.
-It was Saturday night, and the dinner rush was much more crowded than usual.
-Word had spread quickly about Da’Quarius’ sandwich.
+Paulie shouted to Tony, who was furiously cooking.
+It was Saturday night, and the dinner rush was more crowded than usual.
+Word had spread about Da’Quarius’s sandwich.
 Paulie was at full staff, and they were jamming.

 Paulie smiled.
 He knew he was really using his pull for a free sandwiches.
 The unspoken threat was that he would trash Paulie’s in print if he didn’t give in.
 Assholes from the Advocate or the Register pulled this with him twice a month.